Eduroam (educational roaming), is a single, secure, wireless service available at a number of participating institutions worldwide.

 Ulster uses a CA security certificate for eduroam so that you can have confidence that you are connecting securely to genuine Ulster servers only.
 To ensure that your connection is secure, you need to install "Quovadis Root CA 2" authority (CA).
 To do this, use another wireless network or connect to 3G.
 From the table below, click the link for your device and install/configure following the instructions in the relevant Setup Guide above.

 Although eduroam may work if this certificate is not installed, it is strongly advised that it is used to ensure you are not exposed to security risks and your credentials remain safe.

-Please Note: Any advice provided by the Service Desk for smartphone devices such as Blackberry or Android is on a 'best endeavour' basis and is not guaranteed to work.
+Please Note: Advice provided by the Service Desk for smartphones is on a 'best endeavour' basis and not guaranteed to work.

 Protecting your account details

-Your password is not simply something that provides network access but is also a critical part of your online identity i.e. it is like a driving licence or passport and MUST NOT be shared with anyone.
+Your password is not simply something that provides network access but is also a critical part of your online identity, often providing access to e-mail, file storage and VPNs that may contain highly personal and sensitive information, i.e. it is like a passport and MUST NOT be shared with anyone.

 How to obtain help